junchangwang/EQueue/README.md

-# TinyQueue
+# EQueue

-This project contains source code of TinyQueue, an efficient lock-free queue for pipeline parallelism on multi-core architectures.
+This project contains source code of EQueue, an efficient lock-free queue for pipeline parallelism on multi-core architectures.

-TinyQueue is released under GPL v3.
+EQueue is released under GPL v3.

 # Organization

-* fifo.c: Source code of TinyQueue.
+* fifo.c: Source code of EQueue.
 * fifo.h: header file of fifo.c.
 * main.c: main file of the project.
 * CAS_range.c: Sample code to use the Less-Than Compare-And-Swap primitive.